AkshunChauhan/Netflix-data-insights/README.md

 The Django backend provides the following API endpoints:

+* `GET /api/most_common_genres/`: Returns the most common genres on Netflix.
+* `GET /api/content_by_ratings/`: Returns the distribution of content by ratings.
+* `GET /api/additions_trend/`: Returns the trend of movie and TV show additions over the years.
-* `GET /api/movies`: Returns a list of all movies in the database.
+* `GET /api/movies/`: Returns a list of all movies in the database.
-* `GET /api/tv-shows`: Returns a list of all TV shows in the database.
+* `GET /api/tv-shows/`: Returns a list of all TV shows in the database.
-* `GET /api/data`: Returns the filtered data used for visualization.
+* `GET /api/data/`: Returns the filtered data used for visualization.

 ## Contributing